LeonLav77/Frejm/README.md

 # Frejm

-This project is a hobby project inspired by Laravel, a powerful PHP framework for web artisans.
+This project is a hobby project inspired by Laravel made solely by me.
 It aims to replicate some of the features and functionalities of Laravel while providing a learning experience for developers interested in understanding how frameworks like Laravel work under the hood.

 ## Features